aws-powertools/powertools-lambda-java/README.md

 </dependencies>
 ```

 Next, configure the aspectj-maven-plugin to compile-time weave (CTW) the aws-lambda-powertools-java aspects into your project.
-A different configuration is need for projects on Java 8.
+A different configuration is needed for projects on Java 8.

 <details>
     <summary><b>Maven - Java 11 and newer</b></summary>